 What Is the 4 Step Improvement Kata Process?

 - Understand the direction or challenge: In this first step we determine the problem we are trying to solve.

 - Grasp the current condition: Once we define the challenge, we need to understand not only what we know to be true now, and also what we do not yet know.
 Put another way, we attempt to deeply understand the current condition.

 - Establish the next target condition: Using an American football analogy, if the “challenge” is to score a touchdown…the target condition may very well be to get a first down.
 In other words, the target condition brings us one step closer to the challenge.

 - Experiment against obstacles: Once a target condition is established, we then identify the obstacles in our way.
 These obstacles allow us to define, and run experiments against them in order to learn what works, and what doesn’t.

 Our Toyota Kata resources will get you started with this invaluable tool in no time.
-You will learn about Toyota Kata, have access to videos, podcasts, and more!
-Also be sure to download the free coaching kata cards.
+You will learn about Toyota Kata, and have access to videos, podcasts, and more!
+Also, be sure to download the free coaching kata cards.

 What is Toyota Kata?

 Toyota Kata is a systematic approach for developing continuous improvement habits that stick.
 The term “Toyota Kata” comes from Lean expert Mike Rother’s management book, Toyota Kata: Managing People for Improvement, Adaptiveness, and Superior Results.
 Rother spent six years observing Toyota’s continuous improvement process in action.
 His book builds on Toyota’s process, but adapts lessons learned from the production line into an improvement strategy you can apply to just about any process.

 Toyota Kata Definition